West Sicily bike Trip

 West Sicily Bike Trip- Self-guided on E bike or Trekking bike.

 From January – November

 For guided options from 4 persons or more send us an email.

 Only need a bike for Sicily?
-Check: Bike rentals Sicily
+BOOK HERE

-Self guided cycling Trip West Sicily on E bike or Trekking bike
+Cycling Holiday West Sicily on E-bike or Trekking bike

 Your Self-guided West Sicily cycle Trip starts from Scopello.
-On the first day you’ll cycle only 6 km and walk another 14 km in the beautiful National Reserve park Dello Zigalo.
-On the second day you’ll cycle to Trapani and experience the hinterland of the Sicilian countryside.
-Stops worthwhile are the archaeological site of Segesta and Erice a lovely medieval town before you arrive in Trapani ( the city of Salt).
-The next day the route goes along The Salt Way where you’ll see old windmills and finsh in Marsala.
-From Marsala you go further to Mazara Del Vallo which is beautiful because the Tyrrhenian coastline.
+On the first day, you’ll cycle only 6km and walk another 14km in the beautiful National Reserve park Dello Zigalo.
+On the second day, you’ll cycle to Trapani and experience the hinterland of the Sicilian countryside.
+Stops worthwhile are the archaeological site of Segesta and Erice a lovely medieval town before you arrive in Trapani (the city of Salt).
+The next day the route goes along The Salt Way where you’ll see old windmills and finish in Marsala.
+From Marsala, you go further to Mazara Del Vallo which is beautiful because of the Tyrrhenian coastline.
 From here you cycle to your last stop Selinunte and continue in the direction of Campobello di Mazara, a little village known for its tasty olive oil.
-At the end of this day you reach the beach where you be able to take a swim.
+At the end of this day, you reach the beach where you be able to take a swim.

 Cycle West Sicily and get an unforgettable cycle Trip in Italy

 - Charming (3* and 4* hotels) where you’ll be able to relax